navkar/Predictions/README.md

 #### Post June 2023

 * Much better overall economy.
-* Possibility of food shortages.
+* Possibility of food shortages or empty shelves
 * Creation of trade unions everywhere in employment.
 * **Dubai** will rise as a central hub and will de-peg with dollar.

 #### July 22 2023 to September 3, 2023

-* Possiblity of stock market reversal in India/USA.
+* Possibility of stock market reversal in India/USA.

 #### November 2023